 (unfortunately very hard to do for an individual investor) create an equity-like return stream at 10% volatility using about 8 times leverage and providing excellent diversification, because they are market direction neutral.
 Warren Buffet historically employed leverage of 1,6 times

-on average to boost his returns and equities are internally leveraged through company debt.
+on average to boost his returns and equities in general are internally leveraged through company debt.

 Apart from correlation, the return distribution of different strategies is the second important factor.
 Skew describes the return distribution in comparison to a normal distribution.
 Most of the time skew is negative with more outlier events (fat tails) at the left side of the distribution, meaning that you will experience more extreme losses than normally distributed probabilities would lead you to expect.*